-The last fews weeks in my work life have been fragmented, difficult, and full of really big corporate problems.
-I’m not complaining because I love the brain power needed to solve these problems and I’m working towards being more of an influencer to my peers.
+The last few weeks in my work life have been fragmented, difficult, and full of really big corporate problems.
+I’m not complaining because I love the brainpower needed to solve these problems and I’m working towards being more of an influencer to my peers.

 But, these problems require more than a singular brain to solve.
 They need collaboration and coordination with a hive mind… and that’s the exhausting part: collaborating with lots of really smart, diverse people who mull problems until they become strategies, experiments, and solutions.

 (Photo was taken by my friend Sumeet in India and is not even remotely related to my current client.)

 I’ve started to actively write about the outputs of this realm of my life at Medium; take a peek if you’re interested in corporate transformation.
 I only have the capacity for one industry article a month and even that sucks away time from every other aspect of my life.